-You may be permitted to travel through the campground to check out the campsites and/or facility by leaving a state issued identification or driver's license at the check-in station.
-Employees may not allow this on busy weekends/holidays.
+Campsite previewing is no longer permitted.
+You CAN NOT travel through the campground to check out the campsites and/or facility by leaving a state issued identification or driver's license at the check-in station.

 The entrance to the park headquarters and camping area is off Route 1 in Charlestown.

 From Connecticut Points North -Route 95 North to exit 92 (in CT), at end of exit ramp take right onto CT Route 2.
 Proceed 1.5 miles and take right onto Route 78.
 Follow Route 78 until end; take left at light onto Route 1.
 Proceed 7.5 miles, follow signs into campground.

 From Rhode Island Points North- Route 95 South to exit 9 (Route 4), Route 4 South becomes Route 1 South.
 Continue approximately 26 miles, take second Burlingame State Park exit.

 From Points East - Proceed west over the Newport/Jamestown bridges, take Route 138 West to Route 1 South.
 Continue approximately 18 miles, take second Burlingame State Park exit.

 Only one family (immediate family) is allowed per campsite.
 Non-family groups shall be limited to (6) persons per campsite.